FriendlyUser1/Discord-Bot-Client/README.md

 ### Immediate To-Do List

-- Option to disable notifications
+- Handle more events (channel delete etc)
 - Ability to view all attachments
 - Ability to edit/delete messages